-He was a member of the Economic Development Board of South Australia, the Prime Ministers Manufacturing Leaders Group, the advisory board for Investment Attraction South Australia and METS Ignited Australia Limited’s Innovation Advisory Council (MIAC).
+He has been a member of the Economic Development Board of South Australia, the Prime Ministers Manufacturing Leaders Group, the advisory board for Investment Attraction South Australia and METS Ignited Australia Limited’s Innovation Advisory Council (MIAC).
 He has been a member of College of Assessors for Ministry of Business, Innovation and Employment (NZ) as relates to assessment of Smart Ideas and Research Programmes under the 2017 - 2021 Endeavour Fund.
 He has also been a strategic Advisor to Defence SA and the Defence SA Advisory Board.
-He has been a member of the board for Seeley International Pty Ltd., both a member of the board and chairman of the board for VTT International in Finland as well as Visiting Professor of Innovation Management and Business Model Innovation at VTT Technical Research Centre of Finland [where he still holds the title of Professor]; Senior Advisor to Aalto Executive Education Academy in Helsinki; Visiting Professor at Australian Industrial Transformation Institute, Flinders University; Visiting Professor at Tongji University, Shanghai; Adjunct Professor at the Institute of Economics and Management of the Immanuel Kant Baltic Federal University; Adjunct Associate Professor in the College of Business, Nanyang Business School, Nanyang Technological University, Singapore; Adjunct Professor, Entrepreneurship, Commercialisation and Innovation Centre (ECIC), University of Adelaide; Adjunct Professor at University of Technology Sydney Business School; Professor in Strategic Design in the Faculty of Design, Swinburne University of Technology, Melbourne, Australia; Honorary Professor at Warwick Business School in the UK; the Council for Flinders University; Adjunct Professor at Mawson Institute, University of South Australia, Adelaide, Australia; Visiting Professor of Intangible Asset Management and Performance Measurement at the Centre for Business Performance, Cranfield University; part-time visiting Intellectual Capital Adjunct at Melbourne Business School, Mt.
+He has been a member of the board for Seeley International Pty Ltd., both a member of the board and chairman of the board for VTT International in Finland as well as Visiting Professor of Innovation Management and Business Model Innovation at VTT Technical Research Centre of Finland; chair of the CSIRO Manufacturing Business Unit Advisory Committee; Senior Advisor to Aalto Executive Education Academy in Helsinki; Visiting Professor at Australian Industrial Transformation Institute, Flinders University; Visiting Professor at Tongji University, Shanghai; Adjunct Professor at the Institute of Economics and Management of the Immanuel Kant Baltic Federal University; Adjunct Associate Professor in the College of Business, Nanyang Business School, Nanyang Technological University, Singapore; Adjunct Professor, Entrepreneurship, Commercialisation and Innovation Centre (ECIC), University of Adelaide; Adjunct Professor at University of Technology Sydney Business School; Professor in Strategic Design in the Faculty of Design, Swinburne University of Technology, Melbourne, Australia; Honorary Professor at Warwick Business School in the UK; the Council for Flinders University; Adjunct Professor at Mawson Institute, University of South Australia, Adelaide, Australia; part-time visiting Intellectual Capital Adjunct at Melbourne Business School, Mt.
 Eliza Centre for Executive Education and part-time Industrial Professor of Strategy and Internationalisation at the Norwegian School of Management in Oslo.
 He has also been on the International Advisory Group (IAG) for DesignGov, the Australian Centre for Excellence in Public Sector Design; Visiting Research Associate in technology-based business development at the Institute for Policy Science located at the University of Saitama Campus Kita-Urawa, Japan and in Biotechnology at the Swedish University of Agricultural Sciences in Uppsala, and in Intellectual Capital at Henley Management College.
 He has also been a member of Valio’s International Scientific Board and was a member of the editorial board for the Journal of Human Resource Costing and Accounting.

 Göran is one of the founders of modern intellectual capital science and a recognised world expert in this field as well as a major contributor to the thinking and practice in the areas of strategy and innovation management as well as industrial and innovation policy.
 He presently works extensively with the transformation to a digital and low environmental footprint world on both corporate and national levels.

 Göran was named one of the 13 most influential thinkers for the 21st Century by the Spanish business journal “Direccion y Progreso” and was appointed “Manufacturing for the Future” Thinker in Residence by the South Australian Premier for the year 2011 and an appointed member of the Prime Minister’s Manufacturing Leaders Group 2012/2013.
 He was selected for Committee for Economic Development of Australia (CEDA) Top 10 Speeches 2013: A collection of the most influential and interesting speeches from the CEDA platform in 2013 for the speech: “The future of manufacturing in Australia: Innovation and productivity” at the launch of CEDA’s major research publication for 2013, Australia Adjusting: Optimising national prosperity.
 He was also appointed the first South Australian Green Economy Catalyst in 2022.